benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 **Q: Is the time in UTC or local time?**

-All times in Order History will be in UTC Zulu with no offset, e.g. 2020-03-20T01:06:53Z.
+All times in Order History will be in UTC Zulu with no offset, e.g. 2021-03-20T01:06:53Z.

-**Q: How do we decipher VAT and NON-VAT fields, and their respective tax amounts?**
+**Q: What do the VAT and NON-VAT field values mean?**

 **VAT (Inclusive tax)**
 - object.headerTax and object.orderLines.lineTaxes.
     - effectiveTaxPercentage
     - effectiveTaxAmount

-**Non-Vat (Exclusive tax)**
+**Non-VAT (Exclusive tax)**
 - object.headerTax and object.orderLines.lineTaxes.
     - taxPercentage
     - taxAmount